 That was the brand.

-Today, I wondered who the successor to the Wallaces might be, and how the Reader’s Digest might take in this era.
-And then it dawned on me.
+Who are the the successors to the Wallaces, and how the Reader’s Digest might take in this era?
 Reader’s Digest was better tuned to the current web era better than any other publication.
 It was decades beyond its time; picking apart its parts would help the magazine figure out what its brand is all about today.

 Was The Digest the world’s first web “2.0” magazine?
 You bet.
 Here’s why: